For Pups With Short Attention Spans…

 Why Do Male Dogs Have Nipples?

-We can confidently tell you that male nipples are not for milking, contrary to what you’ve heard from Greg Focker in Meet the Parents!
+We can confidently tell you that male dog nipples do not have milk production, and therefore are not for milking, contrary to what you’ve heard from Greg Focker in Meet the Parents!
 In fact, nipples on male mammals have no real purpose whatsoever!

-When mammals such as dogs are being formed in the womb of their mother, their embryos all start out as female by default (yes, even with humans!).
+When dogs are being formed in the womb of the mother dog, their embryos all start out as female by default.
+This is true for all mammals (yes, even with humans!).
 It isn’t until later in development that the embryo gets its genetic instructions to form male or female physical characteristics, but by that point the nipples have already been formed.
 Nipples are actually the default model, and once the embryo is encoded to become male, nipples just become a physical decoration, of sorts, with no real purpose or functionality.
 Now there’s a random fun fact to impress your friends!

 1 G.R.
 Rutteman, E. Teske.
 (2009).
 “Mammary Glands.”
 Medical History and Physical Examination in Companion Animals (Second Edition), https://www.sciencedirect.com/topics/veterinary-science-and-veterinary-medicine/mammary-gland